Debdatta123/WeatherApp/README.md

 > Weather App using react.js

-> Enter name of respective town pr city
+> Enter name of respective town or city

 > View weather news from India